 This Is Risky!
 I advise against it because it increases vulnerabilities, particularly when buying things online.
 See SmartScreen for more details.

 If you still want to disable SmartScreen...
-(Really!
-Are you sure?)
+Really!
+Are you certain??

 Disabling suggested sites, if you don't need it or can live without it, improves IE performance.